wakitosh/IiifSearchCarousel/README.md

 - **Custom CSS (scoped):** Add CSS rules that will only apply to this block.
 A unique ID selector (e.g., `#iiif-sc-123`) is provided for easy scoping.
 - **Trim (top, right, bottom, left) (%):** Specify a percentage to trim from each side of the image.
 For example, setting "Trim top" to `10` will cut off the top 10% of the image.
 This uses the IIIF Image API's `pct:` region parameter.

+#### Admin-only: Current Selection List (Preview)

+At the bottom of the block form, an admin-only preview lists up to 50 currently selected entries from the image pool:

+- Manifest Title
+- Image link (direct IIIF image URL)
+- Manifest link (manifest URL)
+- Resource page link

+For internal links detected as `omeka:item:{id}` or `omeka:media:{id}`, the "Resource page" points to the public site page (not the admin UI).
+If the list is empty, configure manifest URLs in the module settings and run "Rebuild" to populate the pool.

 ## Advanced Features

 ### Canvas Selection Rules